 Executive officer annual bonuses are also subjected to further limits on allowable bonus amounts.
-For the executive officers, the maximum annual bonus allowable is calculated based upon a bonus pool equal to 65.37% of annual net income for the year which is defined as net income for external financial reporting purposes as reflected in the company's 2016 Annual Report on Form 10-K. The maximum annual bonus amount for each executive officer equals the lesser of an assigned percentage of this bonus pool and a maximum dollar amount.
+For the executive officers, the maximum annual bonus allowable is calculated based upon a bonus pool equal to 76.34% of annual net income for the year which is defined as net income for external financial reporting purposes as reflected in the company's 2017 Annual Report on Form 10-K. The maximum annual bonus amount for each executive officer equals the lesser of an assigned percentage of this bonus pool and a maximum dollar amount.
 The executive officers will not receive any annual bonus payments unless the company has positive annual net income, and may not receive any annual bonus payments that exceed specified individual maximums.

-Determination of 2016 Annual Incentive Award Payment.
+Determination of 2017 Annual Incentive Award Payment.
 The Compensation Committee made awards from the applicable funded incentive pool to our named executive officers based on recommendations from the Chief Executive Officer and President and Chief Operating Officer, competitive data provided by independent compensation consultant and the results of individual performance reviews.

-In determining the Chief Executive Officer's award, the Committee considered its evaluation of Mr. Covey's performance against his financial, operational and strategic goals of 2016.
+In determining the Chief Executive Officer's award, the Committee considered its evaluation of Mr. Covey's performance against his financial, operational and strategic goals of 2017.
 The Committee discussed this evaluation in executive session without Mr. Covey being present.
-The Committee noted that under Mr. Covey's leadership, the company business segments exhibited strong performance in 2016 resulting in net income (excluding the Central Idaho timberland sale) of \$47.6 million compared to \$31.7 million in 2015.
-The company sold 172,000 acres of nonstrategic timberland in Central Idaho which allowed it to reduce net debt by \$125 million and returned \$67 million to stockholders in the form of dividends and share repurchases.
+The Committee noted that under Mr. Covey's leadership, the company successfully negotiated a merger with Deltic.
+The company's business segments exhibited strong performance including record lumber production in 2017 resulting in net income of \$86.5 million compared to \$47.6 million in 2016.
+The company had a year-end cash balance of \$120 million, and a dividend increase of 7% in the fourth quarter and accomplished these results with strong safety and environmental performance.